lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

   * With a new observer in initSettingsObservers
   * In the args passed in initSettingsFragments
   * With an appropriate UI element in the settings fragment and dialog
+  * As a field in the SettingsUI interface
-  * In setUiFromArgs and saveToViewModel in settingsUtil
+  * In setUiFromArgs and saveToViewModel, in settingsUtil
 * SharedViewModel
   * As a property
   * In resetSettings and randomizeSettings